Welcome to Camp Musicmania!

 While teaching elementary music at Irving Elementary in Waterloo during the day, Crystal Waltz can be seen frequently on stages at the Cedar Falls Community Theatre and the Waterloo Community Playhouse.
 In addition to her acting and musical skills, Crystal has directed the music for Singin' in the Rain, Nunsense, and Annie at the Waterloo Community Playhouse.
 Crystal has a degree in Music Education from Simpson College and has been teaching music in the Cedar Valley for more than 20 years.

-Joley Seitz is currently studying Vocal Performance at the University of Northern Iowa.
-She just finished her third year of study under Dr. Jean Mcdonald.
-Over the past three years, Joley has performed in several UNI Opera productions including: Serse, The Monteverdi Project, and UNI Opera: In the Studio.
+Joley Seitz is currently studying Vocal Performance at the University of Northern Iowa, under Dr. Jean McDonald.
+During her time at UNI, Joley has performed in several UNI Opera productions including: Serse, The Monteverdi Project, and UNI Opera: In the Studio.
+Joley also is a voice instructor through the UNI Community Music School.

 Joley has been involved with music since she was a child.
 She grew up performing in musical theatre and has been involved with helping direct children's theatre at Great River Players in Keokuk, IA for the past seven years.
 She is excited to be involved with the upcoming Musicmania camp!